RoboJackets/pcb-contest/Example/README.md

-# 555 Timer Motor Driver Circuit
+# 555 Timer Motor Driver

 ## Overview

-This is a simple board to spin an external motor using a 555 timer while being relatively cheap.
-The board is designed to be manufacutred using *JLCPCB* and is a 2 layer board.
+This is a simple board to spin an external motor using a 555 timer while being  cheap ($17.30 per the [BOM](BOM.csv)).
+The board is designed to be manufactured using **JLCPCB** and is a 2 layer board.

 ## Power Input